-Throughout the world fisheries are using good management practices to safeguard jobs, secure fish stocks for the future and help protect the marine environment.
+Throughout the world, fisheries are using good management practices to safeguard jobs, secure fish stocks for the future and help protect the marine environment.
 The science-based MSC environmental standard for sustainable fishing offers fisheries a way to confirm sustainability, using a credible, independent third-party assessment process.
 It means sustainable fisheries can be recognised and rewarded in the marketplace, and gives an assurance to consumers that their seafood comes from a well-managed and sustainable source.

-The MSC Fisheries Standard applies to wild-capture fisheries that meet the scope requirements provided in section 7.4 of the Fisheries Certification Requirements (FCR).
+The MSC Fisheries Standard applies to wild-capture fisheries that meet the scope requirements provided in Section 7.4 of the Fisheries Certification Process (FCP).

-The MSC Fisheries Standard comprises three core principles:
+The MSC Fisheries Standard is comprised of three core principles: